projf/display_controller/doc/modules.md

 * `H_POL` - horizontal sync polarity (0:negative, 1:positive)
 * `V_POL` - vertical sync polarity (0:negative, 1:positive)

-The [demos](/hdl/demo) modules include appropriate parameters for four common resolutions.
+[Display parameters](display-params.md#display-timings) includes appropriate timing parameters for four standard resolutions.
+You can also see examples of the parameters in the [demos](/rtl/demo).

 ## DVI Generator
 The DVI generator has many inputs but is straightforward to use.
-You hook it up to the display clocks and display timings then add your pixel colour data. ([dvi_generator.v](/hdl/dvi_generator.v))
+You hook it up to the display clocks and display timings then add your pixel colour data. ([dvi_generator.v](/rtl/dvi_generator.v))

-DVI generator instantiates two other modules to do the actual work: one for [TMDS encoding](/hdl/tmds_encoder_dvi.v) and the other for [10:1 serialization](/hdl/serializer_10to1.v).
+DVI generator instantiates two other modules to do the actual work: one for [TMDS encoding](/rtl/tmds_encoder_dvi.v) and the other for [10:1 serialization](/rtl/serializer_10to1.v).
 The TMDS encoder has a [Python model](/README.md#tmds-encoder-model) to aid with development and testing.

 ### Inputs